 Deemed disposition tax:

 Under section 70(5), Margaret is deemed to have disposed of all capital property at FMV immediately before death.
 The $1,100,000 embedded gain triggers capital gains tax on her terminal return.
-Using the post-2024 tiered inclusion:
+Canada's capital gains inclusion rate is a flat 50% for all individuals, corporations, and trusts in 2026 (the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025 and never took effect):

 |---|---|---|---|